umeshroka/express-api-mentai-log-back-end/README.md

 ## Technologies Used

 ## Stretch Goals

+Incorporate search in the loglist.
+Allows the user to look back and search for logs.

 We want to have dynamic feedback to the user based on their mood trends using LLM which has been prompted to provide safe, proven and professional advice.
 Or we can hardcode some feedback.